t-bast/lightning-docs/spam-prevention.md

 routing nodes cannot easily figure out if the payments they are relaying are genuine payments or spamming attempts.

+An evil routing node can use this property to ensure that its competitors' channels are unable to route payments: this may force payers to route through the evil node's channels instead, earning him fees and potentially making it economically unsustainable for his competitors.
+An even more evil entity could make the whole public lightning network unusable if it has access to a fraction of the network's capacity.

 ## Table of Contents

 * [Description of the attack](#description-of-the-attack)